All Episodes

 Kasich is down to the final three.

-Can he be the character in temperament contrast to Donald Trump?
+Can he be the character in temperament contrast to Donald Trump, and can he carry that campaign out?

-When uh Governor Kasich finished speaking, there was a huge flow of confetti, red, white, and blue confetti.
+When Governor Kasich finished speaking, there was a huge flow of confetti, red, white, and blue confetti.

 It reminded me what happens at the end of conventions after they pick a presidential nominee.

-He had 30 what some odd delegates if that going into this.
+He had 30 what-some-odd delegates if that going into this?

 I'm sorry, it was Mike Murphy who said Kasich is very electable in the general election.

-I'm tell folks, do not doubt me on this.
+Folks, do not doubt me on this.

 When I saw that headline yesterday, that's why it became the focal point of yesterday's program.